connorkeyes/shopping-cart/README.md

 # shopping-cart

 This is a project created for the fictional "Paddy's Pub".
-This program scans products from a Google Sheet, prints a receipt, and saves it onto your local directory as well as emailing it to you.
+This program scans an editable list of products, prints a receipt, and saves it onto your local directory as well as emailing it to you.

 ## Prerequisites